General Conditions of Delivery 12/2017

-1.1 These General Conditions of Delivery 07/2010 (“Conditions“) only apply to Entrepreneurs within the meaning of Section 14 BGB [German Civil Code].
+1.1.
+These General Conditions of Delivery 12/2017 (“Conditions”) apply to all orders, deliveries and sales to buyers being entrepreneurs within the meaning of Section 14 BGB [German Civil Code] (“Buyer”).

-1.2 All deliveries and services provided by DiaSys Diagnostic Systems GmbH (hereinafter „Supplier”) are subject to these Conditions as well as any separate contractual agreements, respectively.
+1.2.
+All deliveries and services provided by DiaSys Diagnostic Systems GmbH (“Supplier”) are subject to these Conditions.
+The Supplier hereby contradicts any terms and conditions of the Buyer contrary or supplemental to these Conditions.
 Any contrary or supplemental conditions of purchase by the Buyer shall not become part of the contract unless specifically agreed upon by the Supplier in writing.
-This explicit written agreement requirement also applies in particular, if the Supplier delivers to the Buyer without any reservations and fully aware of the Buyer’s purchasing terms.
+This explicit written agreement requirement also applies, in particular, if the Supplier delivers to the Buyer without any reservations and being fully aware of the Buyer’s purchasing terms.